Blosc/caterva-scipy21/caterva_workshop.md

 +++ {"slideshow": {"slide_type": "subslide"}}

 In this case, the performance is also similar in the optimized dimension.
 However, there are differences in the non-optimized dimension.
-Zarr has the worst performance and HDF5 overperforms Caterva.

-While Zarr and HDF5 have to *reorganize* the data in chunks, Caterva has to *reorganize* the data in *blocks* (less continuous data in memory).
+While Zarr and HDF5 only have to *reorganize* the data in chunks, Caterva has more work to do.
+As we explained, it also have to perform a second *reorganization* of the data because of the blocks repartition.

 +++ {"slideshow": {"slide_type": "slide"}}